 Recipe for Reading is a research-based, comprehensive, multisensory, phonics-based reading program that is designed for beginning readers in grades K–3 or at-risk and struggling readers in grades 1–6.
-Recipe for Reading incorporates visual, auditory, and kinesthetic techniques to teach and reinforce phonetic concepts.
+It also incorporates visual, auditory, and kinesthetic techniques to teach and reinforce phonetic concepts.

 Benefits for your Students:

 – Struggling learners are better able to retain and learn new concepts through multisensory instruction.

 – Students gain essential reading skills with an emphasis on phonological awareness, phonics, and fluency.

 – Students build decoding and fluency skills in context as they read engaging stories at their own skill level.

 – Research shows that students learn best when instruction is systematic and continually reinforced.